 October 19, 2018, 10:30am, Covenant Village of Northbrook, 2625 Techny Rd, Northbrook, IL 60062, (224) 412-8421, www.covenantnorthbrook.org

 How many times have you looked at others and coveted something they have?

 I wish I had such smart children.
-I wish I were thin like him/her.
-I wish I were free of the burden of a needy spouse like him/her.
-I wish I had a spouse like him/her.
-I wish I were rich like…well, you get the idea.
+I wish I were thin like her.
+I wish I weren’t burdened by a needy spouse like him.
+I wish I were rich like… Well, you get the idea.

 Those types of thoughts begin to creep in, especially when we are feeling low or in a bad place.
 Our life sucks and everyone else’s seems to be a fairy-tale with everything right and a happy ending.

 Someone once told me about a friend of theirs.
 The friend was so attractive, had such a good personality, had… So, the relater of the story said he was so envious that he just had to stop being friends with that person.
 How sad for both of them.
 Most likely the one who “had it all” was just putting on a good public face.